Encountering the City: The Urban Experience in Contemporary Art

-[Editor's Note: The following comment was left on archpaper.com in response to the editorial “Motoring Toward Destruction?”
-(AN 08_06.05.2014), which parsed the wisdom of Detroit’s blight removal program.
+[Editor's Note: The following comment was left at archpaper.com in reference to John Gendall’s feature article on multi-modal transit hubs (“The Golden Ticket” AN 07_08.06.2914_MW).
 Opinions expressed in letters to the editor do not necessarily reflect the opinions or sentiments of the newspaper.
 AN welcomes reader letters, which could appear in our regional print editions.
 To share your opinion, please email email@example.com. ]

 The original design of all grand U.S. railroad stations fit the architectural design foundation “form follows function.”
 Unfortunately the years have not been kind to these railroad stations.
 Real estate developers have coveted the rail yard property for non-transportation development.
 In some cases these rail yards have yielded to interstates, highways, and streets.
 This has transformed the depot (waiting room, ticket offices, etc.) into just “a nice old building that used to serve the traveling public.”

 Minneapolis hosted the Major League Baseball All Star Game this year, and many of the 41,000 people in attendance used some new public transit to get there.
 In May the city opened Target Field Station—a multimodal transit hub and public space at the foot of the Twins’ Target Field that designers Perkins Eastman hope will catalyze development.

 Last year AN broke news of plans for the first residential high-rise on Chicago’s North Michigan Avenue in decades.
 Last Friday, James McHugh Construction Company and Pepper Construction Company broke ground on the 41-story tower at 200 N. Michigan Ave., which is expected to be complete in mid-2016.